Rosemarie Aquilina

 Rosemarie Elizabeth Aquilina (born April 25, 1958) is an American judge.
 She is a judge of the 30th circuit court in Ingham County, Michigan.
 Previously, Aquilina was the 55th District Court Judge, where she served as both a Sobriety Court Judge as well as the Chief Judge.
-She is the judge who sentenced Larry Nassar in the USA Gymnastics sex abuse scandal.
+She is best known as one of three judges who sentenced Larry Nassar in the USA Gymnastics sex abuse scandal.

 Early life and education

 Aquilina was born in Munich to a Maltese father (a urologist) and a German mother.
 She moved to the United States with her family in 1959, stateless at the time, and became a naturalized citizen when she was 12 years old.
-Aquilina earned her Bachelor of Arts degree in English and Journalism at Michigan State University in 1979 and her Juris Doctor degree from Thomas M. Cooley Law School (now called Western Michigan University Cooley Law School) in Lansing, Michigan in 1984.
+Aquilina earned her Bachelor of Arts degree in English and Journalism at Michigan State University in 1979 and her Juris Doctor degree from Thomas M. Cooley Law School (now called Cooley Law School) in Lansing, Michigan in 1984.